 The cottage is filled with the character you would expect from a property with 16th Century origins and its intriguing name is a hint of its past importance to the village as a pub!

 This spacious property has a really good-sized sitting-room with wood-burning stove in the inglenook fireplace and a snug that could be used as a cot-room.
 The kitchen has a range cooker and a lovely farmhouse table, and beyond it a door to the delightful cottage garden.
-There are four bedrooms, two bathrooms and en suite facilities in the master bedroom.
+There are four bedrooms, two bathrooms and en suite facilities in the main bedroom.

 One of the bedrooms and a bathroom are on the ground floor making the cottage very flexible for different family groups.